 The details of these events are put onto the CCI website Some of the information can only be accessed if you have the password.

-These are either a week-end (including the Monday if it’s a Bank Holiday) or else a whole week.
+These are either a long week-end (including the Monday if it’s a Bank Holiday) or else a whole week.
 A small group (say 3-4 people) will book a venue and do the necessary publicity.
 The organising group will welcome people to the event, and host the initial opening circle which gets the event started.